-After hearing some families’ concerns about coronavirus prevention when students return to school in the fall, Woodland Public Schools reassures families by spotlighting two district programs designed to help students learn from home with limited or no classroom interaction: Lewis River Academy (LRA) for students in grades K-8 and TEAM High School for students in grades 9-12.
+Woodland Public Schools offers two district programs designed to help students learn from home with limited or no classroom interaction: Lewis River Academy (LRA) for students in grades K-8 and TEAM High School for students in grades 9-12.

-These programs are offered in addition to Woodland's traditional schools which will also be starting the 2020-2021 school year in full distance learning.
-Be assured community members are not required to enroll their students in Lewis River Academy or TEAM High, rather, the district is taking this opportunity to remind our stakeholders that these programs are offered as ongoing alternatives for parents or caretakers who would prefer their students not return to in-school instruction, pandemic or no pandemic.
+These programs are offered in addition to Woodland's traditional schools.
+Community members are not required to enroll their students in Lewis River Academy or TEAM High, rather, the district offers these programs as ongoing alternatives for parents or caretakers who would prefer their students not return to in-school instruction, pandemic or no pandemic.

 Does your family not live in Woodland?
 Not a problem.
 Any interested student can enroll in LRA or TEAM by applying for a Choice Transfer boundary exception.
 More information is available on the district’s website here: https://www.woodlandschools.org/choice-transfer

 Join Executive Director of Learning Alternatives Jake Hall along with some of the staff of Lewis River Academy and TEAM High School to learn more about the programs in this Virtual Open House originally held on Tuesday, August 4, 2020.
 Click here if you would prefer to download and listen to the audio-only version.

 Lewis River Academy (LRA) offers an alternative learning environment for K-8 students who want to participate in an innovative approach to school featuring lessons taught at home provided by two teachers dedicated exclusively to the program combined with optional in-classroom activities.